years

 Should it be thought necessary to search for prohibited items such as alcohol, drugs, or weapons, the participant is deemed to have given permission for a leader to search the personal belongings and luggage of the participant.

 All participants at JLGB camps and events are required to comply with all rules and regulations issued.
+JLGB has a number of possible sanctions for breaches of JLGB's Behaviour Policy, including removal of privaleges, exclusion from activities or with more serious or repeated breaches, the removal from JLGB's camp at their/their parents own expense.
 Whilst we try to avoid sanctions where possible, JLGB reserves the right to take reasonable action in cases of disruptive, anti-social or persistent bad behaviour.
 JLGB reserves the right to exclude any Participant that they consider unsuitable for the camp or event.

 Participants will receive two warnings in relation to their behaviour before exclusion, however JLGB reserves the right to exclude a participant immediately, without any warning, in cases where the breach of behaviour is serious enough.